Product Description

 Care instructions

-• Do not use in the microwave or dishwasher to preserve the integrity of the porcelain.
+- Do not use in the microwave or dishwasher to preserve the porcelain's integrity.

 Load video: